100% Electric or Plug-in hybrid. Both 100% Electrifying.

 While lithium-ion batteries comprise a significant part of the cost of an electric car, the price has fallen significantly over the past five years.
 The savings in running costs are usually more than offset the extra cost of the car.
 Most customers today puchase a new car using a finance product so there is often no extra up front cost.

 Electric cars are less reliable and more expensive to repair.

 Common consumables and components such as oil, spark plugs and clutches are not needed with an EV.
 With fewer moving parts there is less that can go wrong.
 Servicing costs are lower than an equivalent petrol or diesel car.

 Electric car batteries only last a couple of years.

 There is a growing body of research that demonstrate that the lithium-ion batteries that power todays electric cars are likely to have a serviceable life well beyond that of the lifespan of a typical car.
 A 2020 study of 6,000 electric cars concluded that after 7 years the typical electric car battery will still retain over 85% of its original capacity.
 MG electric vehicles are supplied with a 7 year 80,000 mile warranty, which includes the battery, while the Fiat 500e battery is supplied with a 8 year 100,000 mile warranty.

 Electric cars lose their value more than a petrol or diesel

 Resale values have improved over the past few years.
-This is boosted by various factors including increased demand for used EVs, a maturing of the technology, a wider choice of vehicles, and improved charging infrastructure.
+This is boosted by various factors including increased demand for used EVs, a maturing of battery technology, a wider consumer choice, and improved charging infrastructure.
 In addition, with the majority of electric vehicles now being bought or leased using a finance product such as Personal Contract Purchase or Personal Contract Hire, resale values should not be an issue for the typical electric car user.
 With these types of agreement the resale value of a used car is either guaranteed by the finance company or the vehicle is simply handed back and swapped for a new one at the end of the term.

 They take a long time to recharge.